-- Health promotion: we have proudly worked with Checkpoint to bring chillout rooms to busy gaming conventions such as EGX and EGX Rezzed.
+Health promotion: we have proudly worked with Checkpoint to bring chillout rooms to busy gaming conventions such as EGX and EGX Rezzed.
+We now run our own chillout rooms at conventions such as MCM Comic Con.
 These rooms give gamers and exhibitors a place to unwind, and receive mental health information.
-People visit the room for all kinds of reasons, including some people who have mental health conditions, who appreciate some quiet time to reduce stress.
-Your donations can help us delivering chillout rooms to more conventions, and keep the rooms supplied with chillout activities and the latest mental health information materials.
+People visit the room for all kinds of reasons, including people who have mental health conditions, who appreciate some quiet time to reduce stress.
+Your donations can help us deliver chillout rooms to more conventions, and keep the rooms supplied with chillout activities and the latest mental health information materials.

-- Representation: we’ve advised a number of developers regarding mental health representation in their games.
-This is ultimately beneficial for gamers because they get to play more games with good representation: remember the vast majority of games that address mental health do so in a problematic manner.
+Representation: The vast majority of games that address mental health do so in a problematic manner.
+We’ve advised a number of developers regarding mental health representation in their games.
+This is ultimately beneficial for gamers because they get to play more games with positive representation.
 We are proud to have provided advice for the BAFTA-nominated Before I Forget, as well as A Hero’s Guide to Gardening, among others, and with more games to come.

-- Research: we have an ongoing research project involving use of video games to teach medical students psychiatric topics.
-This can eventually benefit patients, as this may contribute to better psychiatric training.
+Research: we have an ongoing research project involving use of video games to teach medical students psychiatric topics.
+This can eventually benefit patients, as this could contribute to better psychiatric training.
 Our game intervention is fully developed, and our study has ethical approval at King’s College London.
 Your donations can help fund further research, including from other research teams, into the mental health aspects of video games.